doronser/DNA_classifiaction/README.md

 # DNA Classifiaction
 <img src="imgs/header.jpg" width="100%" height="100%">

 This repo is a submission for the [8200Bio - BiomX data challenge](https://www.facebook.com/events/538411777487735).
 The challenge was binary classification of DNA sequences (bacteria/pahge).
-My solutions was a CNN implemented using TensorFlow.
+My solution was a CNN implemented using TensorFlow.

 my_utils.py contains all helper functions for dataset generation, preporcessing and visualisations.